 If you want to be present at the final banquet, the one in Heaven, do as Jesus commanded.

 (The above Biblical quotations are taken from the New Jerusalem Bible.)

 Do not wait until Lent to pray the Way of the Cross.
-Come close to Jesus daily by spending a few short moments with him in a manner similar to the illustration below.
+Come close to Jesus daily by spending a few short moments with him in a manner like the sample below.
 Ask him to teach you what to think about him, what to learn from him, how you can be like him, in what way you are already following in his footsteps, how you have used his good example to deal with conflicts in your family, in the work-place, with acquaintances, and with those who treat you as an enemy.
 Share with him your joys, your sorrows, your concerns of the day.
 Thank him.